 Second, the harm of false negatives may be higher than the harm of false positives, all else equal.
 A false negative involves treating a subject as an object, whereas a false positive involves treating an object as a subject.
-And as the history of our treatment of nonhuman animals (and, unfortunately, fellow humans) illustrates, the harm involved when someone is treated as something is generally worse than the harm involved when something is treated as someone.
+And as the history of our treatment of nonhuman animals (and, unfortunately, fellow humans) illustrates, the harm involved when someone is treated as someone.
 Granted, when we mistakenly treat objects as subjects, we might end up prioritizing merely perceived subjects over actual subjects.
 But to the extent that we take the kind of balanced approach that we discuss in a moment, we can include a much vaster number and wider range of beings in our moral circle than we currently do while mitigating this kind of risk.